-EMPOWER is a study investigating combination prevention packages (including PrEP) for adolescent women in Tanzania and South Africa, particularly for women at risk of gender based violence (GBV).
+The EMPOWER study investigated combination prevention packages (including PrEP) for adolescent women in Tanzania and South Africa, particularly for women at risk of gender based violence (GBV).

 The study involved almost 500 adolescent girls and young women across both countries.
-It aims to identify young women attending HIV prevention services who experience GBV, to offer counselling and link them to care.
-The study also offers support to young women to incorporate and sustain PrEP use within their sexual partnerships.
+It aimed to identify young women attending HIV prevention services who experience GBV, to offer counselling and link them to care.
+The study also offered support to young women to incorporate and sustain PrEP use within their sexual partnerships.

-Half the participants are randomised to participate in four monthly EMPOWER clubs that offer skills building for communication and conflict resolution.
+Half the participants were randomised to participate in four monthly EMPOWER clubs that offered skills building for communication and conflict resolution.

 Presented at AIDS Impact 2017: